Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 * Isolated development teams are not a good reason for separation.

-* Do not forget about the application environment when designing your building blocks.
+* Try not to forget about the application environment when designing your building blocks.

 * _What works:_ Being explicit about your meta-model. _What doesn't:_ Mentioning the word "meta-model".